moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 **Plugin identifier**

-A unique name for the plugin, it can be anything (there’s no need to match the module name).
+A unique name for the plugin, it can be anything (there's no need to match the module name).

 **Handlers (Different places where the plugin will display content)**